 The exploratory search and personalisation group studies reinforcement learning and user modelling to develop systems that help users navigate massive datasets.
 The group’s research focuses on personalisation, exploratory search, experimental design and evaluation methodology.

-Group leader: Assistant Professor Dorota Glowacka
+Group leader: Associate Professor Dorota Glowacka

 The machine and human intelligence group focuses on probabilistic machine and human learning.
 In the group’s research, the brain and computers are treated as statistical inference engines with probabilistic operations and constrained resources.

 The multi-source probabilistic inference group studies statistical machine learning and artificial intelligence.
 The group develops new methods and algorithms, focusing especially on approximate Bayesian inference of probabilistic programs.

 The probabilistic inference, privacy and computational biology group develops machine learning methods based on Bayesian inference, focusing on privacy-preserving machine learning and applications in computational biology and genomics.